Marcus Dixon

-Marcus Dwayne Dixon (born September 16, 1984) is an American football coach and a former player who is the defensive line coach for the Minnesota Vikings of the National Football League (NFL).
+Marcus Dwayne Dixon (born September 16, 1984) is an American football coach and a former player who is the defensive line coach for the Dallas Cowboys of the National Football League (NFL).
 He played in the NFL as a defensive end.

 Dixon played college football for the Hampton Pirates.
-He was signed by the Dallas Cowboys as an undrafted free agent in 2008.
+He was signed by the Cowboys as an undrafted free agent in 2008.
 He also played for the New York Jets.

 Dixon is also known for a 2003 court case in which, whilst still at high school, he was convicted of statutory rape and aggravated child molestation.
 The latter charge was later overturned by the Georgia Supreme Court.

 Early life

 Dixon was a grade A student and excelled on the football field to the point where he had been offered a full scholarship at Vanderbilt University, which he was unable to undertake due to his subsequent imprisonment.

 College career

 Upon his release from prison, Dixon accepted a football scholarship from Division I-AA Hampton University in Hampton, Virginia.